Monday & Tuesday:

 10:00a.m. to 2:00p.m.

-If you need to return library materials over the holidays, please feel free to use the drop box in the alleyway between the church and the library.
+Over the weekend, library materials my be returned in the drop box in the alleyway between the church and the library.
+Thank You!

 Book Discussion Groups